Caterham Cars: Engines

 The many aftermarket tuning companies for these cars have also offered the Ford Zetec, Honda Fireblade, Honda Blackbird, Suzuki Hayabusa and even the Mazda Rotary engine.

 Since 2017, several cars have been built with the direct injection turbo Ford Ecoboost 1.6.litre version of this engine which with a hybrid turbo provides more horsepower than Caterham's own supercharged Duratec, and more torque than any factory car including the V8 Levante.

 In 2001, Caterham designated MG Rover the sole engine supplier for factory-built Sevens, with Ford Zetec, Honda Fireblade, Yamaha R1 and Suzuki Hayabusa engines still available for kit assembly.
 The Rover engines were based on the K series and carried the 'Xpower' branding.
 However, the partnership evidently came to an end with the collapse of MG Rover, with the 2005 model introducing a Ford Duratec engine.

 Typical powerplant output ranges from 140 bhp to over 300 bhp, depending on specifications and modifications.

-The gearbox is either the classic Ford T9 five-speed or Caterham's own six-speed box.
+The gearbox is either the classic Ford T9 five-speed, a slightly modified Mazda MX-5 five-speed gearbox or Caterham's own six-speed box.
 The T9 is cheap and durable, but has gear ratios meant for a much heavier car.
 The six-speed gearbox is expensive and had early 'teething' problems, but its ratios are considered the perfect match for the Seven.
-Independent companies such as Quaife do offer replacement gearkits for the T9 as well as sequential boxes for those with a racing fever and the need for a more robust transmission.
+Independent companies such as Quaife do offer replacement gear kits for the T9 as well as sequential boxes for those with a racing fever and the need for a more robust transmission.

 The most extreme engine/chassis combination available from the factory as of 2013 was the 620r with the 310bhp / 297Nm engine, bringing the car's 610 kg from zero to 60 mi/h in 2.79 seconds.
 The previous model also held a production car world record for zero to 100 mi/h back to zero at 10.73 seconds (faster than many modern family saloons can reach 60), set on 27 April 2004.